Woking: Other parks and open spaces

 The land for Brookwood Cemetery was purchased by the London Necropolis Company in 1854 and the southern part of the site was consecrated as an Anglican burial ground in November of that year.
 The northern part, closer to Brookwood station, was designated a non-conformist cemetery.
-The initial designs for area were by the company architect, Henry Abraham, but the chapels were designed by his successor, Sydney Smirke.
+The initial designs for the area were by the company architect, Henry Abraham, but the chapels were designed by his successor, Sydney Smirke.
 Smirke, working in collaboration with William Broderick Thomas, was responsible for design of the landscaping, including the extensive planting of evergreen trees and shrubs.
-The site remains a working cemetery and, by 2009, over 233,300 people had been buried there.
+The site remains a working cemetery; by 2009, over 233,300 people had been buried there.

 In 1917, a military cemetery was laid out to the west of the main site and was subsequently extended to receive those who died in the Second World War.
 The area was acquired by the Commonwealth War Graves Commission in 1919 and is now closed for new burials.

 The 18.6 ha Brookwood Country Park, to the south of Knaphill, is on the north bank of the Basingstoke Canal.
-Much of the site is a semi-natural green space, with four wildlife ponds, but it also has two football pitches and a sports pavilion.
+Much of the site is a semi-natural green space with four wildlife ponds, but it also has two football pitches and a sports pavilion.
 The country park is managed by Woking Borough Council and has been protected by the charity, Fields in Trust, under the Queen Elizabeth II Fields programme, since January 2013.

 Smart's Heath and Prey Heath, to the south west of Mayford, together comprise the 38 ha Smart's and Prey Heaths Site of Special Scientific Interest.
 The two adjacent areas are separated by the Hoe Stream and are managed by the borough council.
 They were not included in the land purchase by the London Necropolis Company in 1854 and have remained as areas of common land ever since.
 The heaths provide a habitat for the European nightjar and two insectivorous plant species, the long-leaved and round-leaved sundews.

 Until the early 20th century, the area now occupied by Woking Park was open farmland.
 It was sold to the UDC in 1902 by the Brettel family on the condition that it would be used as a recreation ground and public park.
 The two ponds in the centre of the park provide a habitat for frogs, birds, ferns and aquatic plants.